Mehto00/YICTTK21/Using Git/README.md

 #### 3. Explain the following Git and version control related concepts:

   - A working directory

+  You should think of the working directory (also commonly referred to as the “working tree”) as a sandbox, where you can try changes out before committing them to your staging area (index) and then to history.
+The other two trees (they being **The HEAD** and **The Index**) store their content in an efficient but inconvenient manner, inside the .git folder.
+The working directory unpacks them into actual files, which makes it much easier for you to edit them. [[2]](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified#_the_working_directory)

   - A staging area

+  Staging Area or "the index" is what Git looks at when you run `git commit`.
+So you code what ever you are coding at the sandbox and then stage your saved changes (or add new files) to your proposed next commit.

   - A local repository

+  If you have a project directory that is currently not under version control and you want to start controlling it with Git you need to navigate to that project’s directory and run `git init`.
+  After the initialization a local repository is created. `git init` creates a new subdirectory named .git that contains all of your necessary repository files — a Git repository skeleton. [[3]](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository#_initializing_a_repository_in_an_existing_directory)

   - A remote repository
   - A commit
   - A branch